First Fridays at 5: Join the Conversation

 Human interaction was what made a $10 pattern worth paying $70 to attend a class.
 So, I planned to create the experience I wanted my students to have instead of focusing on teaching.
 A few minutes later, my students realized the value of this class when they asked the first question.
 I spotlighted the person asking the question, and the other students rushed back to their screens to see what was going on.
 Not only was I able to answer the question, but other students wanted to show off their work.
 So I spent the class encouraging conversation, spotlighting progress, and prompting students to try the next steps.

 My students were surprised at how quickly the time passed and finished the class, still excited to continue.
 I ended each class by reminding them to post their pictures on the Facebook group and that I was available for questions between classes through the Facebook group or email.

 The students posted their questions and shared their successes in the Facebook group.
 I liked posts, answered questions, and encouraged when needed but let the students comment on each other’s work.
 This peer-to-peer learning created more excitement for the next class.
-It also continued after the class was over as each student completed their project and posted their results.
+After the class was over, it also continued as each student completed their project and posted their results.

 The 3-week class ended with completed quilts and excited quilters with plans to make more.
 Yes, I provided a pattern, taught beginners to quilt, and taught them how to use Zoom and Facebook.
 Still, they could have gotten this instruction free from the internet.
 Instead, they asked for more classes not because of what I could teach them but because I provided them with the opportunity to connect and learn from their peers.
 In my class, experienced quilters learned something new, beginners gained a support network, and we all remembered how much fun it was to quilt with friends.